vmware-tanzu/velero/site/docs/main/basic-install.md

 ### Velero on Windows

-Velero does not officially support Windows, but it has been tested successfully when backing up stateless Windows applications only.
-If you want to test Velero on Windows, note that the restic integration and backups of stateful applications or PersistentVolumes are not supported.
+Velero does not officially support Windows.
+In testing, the Velero team was able to backup stateless Windows applications only.
+The restic integration and backups of stateful applications or PersistentVolumes were not supported.

-To backup stateless Windows applications, Velero must deployed as a Windows container.
-While Velero does not provide official Windows images, its possible for you to build your own Velero Windows container image to use.
-Note that this image must be built on a Windows node.
+If you want to perform your own testing of Velero on Windows, you must deploy Velero as a Windows container.
+Velero does not provide official Windows images, but its possible for you to build your own Velero Windows container image to use.
+Note that you must build this image on a Windows node.

 ## Install the CLI